sammuelyee/docs/cartodb-editor.md

 ####Export Image

-The Export Image option allows for users to export a static image of a map in png format.
-From the 'Configure export options' screen you can select the width and height in pixels for your export. make sure your pop-up blocker is disabled!
+The Export Image option allows for users to export a static image of a map in .PNG format.
+From the 'Configure Export Options' screen you can select the width and height in pixels for your export. make sure your pop-up blocker is disabled!

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/export-image.png" alt="The toolbar" /></p>